+Reverse Left/Right Mode

+Switch SW4-2 is used to select whether the rotary controls are in the normal or reverse left/right mode of operation.
+When selected to the normal mode, and level/ level mode is also selected, the left control adjusts the level of headphone output's left channel.
+(This is the signal that appears on the tip lead of the 1/4-inch 3-conductor jack.)
+The right control adjusts the level of the right channel.
+When selected to the normal mode, and the level/balance mode is also selected, turning the balance control in the counterclockwise direction increases the perceived level of the left channel, and vice versa.

+SW4-2 - Headphone Control Operation

+Normal

+Reverse left/right

 Figure 13.
-Headphone control mode settings Reverse Left/Right Mode Switch SW4-2 is used to select whether the rotary controls are in the normal or reverse left/right mode of operation.
-When selected to the normal mode, and level/level mode is also selected, the left control adjusts the level of headphone output's left channel.
-(This is the signal that appears on the tip lead of the 1⁄2-inch 3-conductor jack.)
-The right control adjusts the level of the right channel.
-When selected to the normal SW4-2 - Headphone Control Operation One of the state of Figure 14.
-Headphone control operation settings mode, and the level/balance mode is also selected, turning the balance control in the counterclockwise direction increases the perceived level of the left channel, and vice versa.
+Headphone control operation settings

 As you may have already guessed, when selecting the reverse left/right mode of operation everything is reversed!
 To be more specific, when selected for reverse mode, and the level/level mode is also selected, the left control adjusts the headphone output's right channel (output jack's ring lead) while the right control adjusts the left channel.
 When selected to the reverse mode, and the level/balance is also selected, turning the balance control in the counterclockwise direction increases the perceived level of the right channel, and vice versa.

 The reverse mode is provided specifically for cases where a headset's left and right ear pieces are placed on a user's head in a reverse orientation.
 This ensures that the user is provided with a consistent and easy-to-use set of headphone level controls.

-Minimum Level Mode Switch SW4-3 is used to configure the headphone output's minimum level.
+Minimum Level Mode

+Switch SW4-3 is used to configure the headphone output's minimum level.
 In the -40 dB mode the minimum headphone output level is 40 dB below maximum.
 The headphone output channels will never fully mute.
-This ensures that any audio signal present on the selected Model 220 inputs #### Figure 15.
-Headphone output minimum level settings will always be present on the headphone output.
+This ensures that any audio signal present on the selected Model 220 inputs will always be present on the headphone output.
 In most on-air broadcast applications this is the appropriate setting.

+Figure 14.
+Headphone output minimum level settings

 When the full mute mode is selected and the level/level mode is also selected, moving either control to its fully counterclockwise position will cause its associated channel to fully mute.

 When the full mute mode is selected and the level/balance mode is also selected, turning the level control to its fully counterclockwise position will cause both headphone channels to mute.
 Turning the balance control to either its fully clockwise or fully counterclockwise position will cause the appropriate channel to mute.

 Selecting the full mute mode may be appropriate for applications where minimizing the chance of audio "leakage" is important.
 This could occur when the connected headset or headphones are at times placed on a desk or tabletop.

-Main Output Source Switch SW4-4 is used to select which audio source is routed to the main output.
+Main Output Source

+Switch SW4-4 is used to select which audio source is routed to the main output.
 The choices are the output of the microphone preamplifier or the output of the compressor circuit.
 For most on-air applications the output of the microphone preamplifier is the desired source.
 This will provide the most natural audio quality with the potential for a large amount of dynamic range.